xapi-project/xen-api/doc/content/design/rate_limit.md

 Part of the problem is that xapi and xenopsd are not very good at handling load, in particular in a pool where the coordinator is often a bottleneck.
-A lot of work has already been done in the Apollo team to make the Toolstack cope better under load.
+A lot of work has already been done make the Toolstack cope better under load.
 This is important and a lot more can be done in this space.

 However, even a very efficient Toolstack can be overloaded by a particularly determined client, unless the client is deliberate slowed down in some way.
 Hence, a way of throttling clients is needed in addition to performance improvements, as a complimentary approach.

-Last year, the Apollo team worked on an approach to throttling by assigning weights or priorities to threads running in xapi for particular API calls.
-Since then, the team has been diverted to other topics.
-We should review where we got to with this approach, but one thing that I was missing was a clear way of identifying and posing constraints on clients.
+Last year, thread prioritisation was tried.
+This could be revisited, but we also need an approach that allows us to pose hard constraints on clients.
 For example, as an admin, I want to configure XS to give XC unlimited access, but explicitly limit how much Monitoring App X can do.

 The proposal here is to do a simpler kind of per-client rate limiting at the API level.